Frequently Asked Questions

 Do I need a doctor’s referral to book an appointment with you?

 There is no need to get a referral from your medical doctor.
-I accept self-referrals.
+We accept self-referrals.

 Are you taking new clients and how long is your waitlist?

-Yes, I am currently accepting new clients.
-I do not have a waitlist at the moment.
+We are currently accepting new clients for online video appointments.
+We do not have a waitlist at the moment.